-If you suspect you may have coronavirus, please call the Department of Health and Human Services dedicated hotline on 1800 675 398.
-Only use Triple Zero (000) for emergencies.
+If you suspect you may have COVID-19, call the Victorian Government dedicated hotline on 1800 675 398.

 Information in your language

 If you need COVID-19 information in your own language, please see:

 You can access TAC information in your language on keeping appointments to support your recovery.